 Do I qualify for a student loan tax deduction?

-Now that you know what the student loan tax deduction is, you may be wondering whether you qualify for it.
-You’re good to go on the deduction if you meet the following requirements.
+You’re good to go on the deduction if you meet the following requirements:

 1. Your income is under a specific amount, depending on status and income.

-Your modified adjusted gross income (MAGI) must be less than $80,000, or $160,000 if you’re married and file jointly.
+Your modified adjusted gross income (MAGI) must be less than $80,000 — or $165,000 if you’re married and filing jointly.
 If you make between $65,000 and $80,000, your deduction might be less based on the IRS’s phaseout rules.
 We’ll cover these in the next section.

-Your MAGI is like your AGI.
-But it’s “modified” by adding back in special deductions you might’ve taken, like student loan interest, qualified tuition expenses and tuition fees.
+Your MAGI is like your adjusted gross income (AGI).
+But it’s modified by adding back in special deductions you might’ve taken, like student loan interest, qualified tuition expenses and tuition fees.
 MAGI is a way of calculating your income to determine whether you’re eligible for such tax benefits as IRA deductions and income tax credits.
 Of course, it’s also used to determine whether you qualify for the student loan tax deduction.

 2. You fall under an accepted filing status.